-A Bird Story is an indie game title from Freebird Games, a game studio that is lead by Kan (Reives) Gao.
+A Bird Story is an indie game title from Freebird Games, a game studio that is led by Kan (Reives) Gao.
 I’ll just post this link to their website right here.
 This game came out in 2014.
-It’s the first in a roster of game titles from FreeBird that are encapsulate pleasant illustration and crafty story development.
+It’s the first in a roster of game titles from FreeBird that encapsulates pleasant illustration and crafty story development.

 About midway through, your fantastical travel abilities range from parachuting with an umbrella to flying around with the bird on a paper plane.

 A Bird Story: Some Nice Things About A Bird Story

 Lately, I’ve been running into this idea of less is more with games.
 Not in a negligent sort of way.
 I mean people play games with stories because they want to go somewhere.
 Like space or the ocean or anywhere really.
 The more efficient that experience is, the better the game.
 I’m not sure, but as a writer, I know that I want to be enthralled by the third act.
 Some would consider that classical storytelling.

 The pixel art is absolutely beautiful.
 The game was created on RPG Maker from what I’ve learned, which is not the first time I’ve heard of this empowering game development software.
 The art reminds me somewhat of the NRS classic Earthbound, or Mother as it is also known.
 When you interact with the environment there are neat little experiences everywhere you go that make this an immersive RPG.